 The Group normally meets on the third Tuesday of every month and the membership is:

-Student Disciplinary Offences and Misconduct, including Sexual Misconduct
+Student Disciplinary Offences and Misconduct, Sexual Misconduct and Relationship Abuse.

 WMS Fitness to Practise Committee

 Rarely, when an issue or difficulty has become a potential FtP concern, the Group considers whether the threshold of student fitness to practiseLink opens in a new window might have been reached.
-If this is the case, a referral to the WMS Fitness to Practise Committee normally follows.
+If this is the case, a referral to the WMS FtP Committee normally follows.
 It is fully understood that this is a stressful and difficult experience so should you find yourself in this position, please take advantage of the advice and support offered.
-The Committee normally meets four times a year with ad hoc meetings if required.
-The scheduled meeting dates for 2022/23 are:
+The Committee's scheduled meetings for 2023/24 are:

 - Tuesday 5 December 2023.